dwclake/solecism.studio/readme.md

 - Available on the web and as an Electron-based desktop application if internet connectivity is a concern.
 - Project targets and goals to keep track of progress.
 - Solecism is open-source and welcomes contributions from the community.

+# License
+`Solecism` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See license-apache and license-mit for details.